 Ribbon microphones are quite expensive, particularly fragile, and much less common than dynamic and condenser microphones.
 They work in a similar fashion to moving-coil dynamic mics, but use a thin metal ribbon (typically aluminium) suspended in a magnetic field that detects sound pressure and converts the movement into an electrical signal.
 The ribbon is lighter than the moving-coil design and therefore works well at capturing the nuances of sound waves more accurately.

-Ribbon mics are generally figure eight polar pattern, meaning they pick up sound from both sides of the microphone, and usually these mics are passive (no phantom power needed).
+Ribbon mics generally have a figure-8 polar pattern, meaning they pick up sound from both sides of the microphone, and usually these mics are passive (no phantom power needed).

 Microphone Directivity & Polar Patterns:

 Picking the right type of microphone is one thing, but understanding the directivity characteristics is also an important factor to bear in mind.
 Microphone directivity can be explained as a microphone’s sensitivity to sound arriving from different directions.
 For example, microphones used at live events are designed to be sensitive to sound entering directly in front of the mic (from the singer) whilst being less sensitive to sound coming from behind the mic (crowd noise).

 Understanding microphone directivity can help to avoid unwanted ‘spill’ or ‘leakage’ of sound and feedback during recording.

 Your First Microphone:A large diaphragm condenser microphone is probably the most versatile as a first microphone.
 A large diaphragm mic is particularly suited to recording studio vocals and is versatile enough to record acoustic instruments.
 Don’t forget that additional power is required to record with condenser microphones – make sure your audio interface is capable of suppling 48V phantom power!
 To find out more about the right interfaces and Digital Audio Workstations that work for you, read our Beginner Studio Set-Up Guide here.